 Announcements

-Copies of the plan detailing the proposed project are available for inspection at the Village Hall located at 104 E. Saginaw St. Breckenridge, MI 48615.
+-Copies of the proposed budget are available for public inspection at the Village office, located at 104 E. Saginaw St., from 8-4:30 Monday - Thursday and Friday 8-2

 The Village of Breckenridge